Neck pain while reviewing payroll tax deductions

 When preparing the Form 1099 for a business or partnership, use the entity's name.

 Does this mean that some payments will not be captured on either the 1099-NEC, 1099-MISC or 1099-K?
 Yes but not your problem.
 Why?
-You don't know if the IC will receive a 1099-K. You don't know if the IC had over $20,000 in sales and over 200 transactions ("old" rules before 2024).
+You don't know if the IC will receive a 1099-K. You don't know if the IC had over $20,000 in sales and over 200 transactions ('old' rules before 2024).

-Editor's Note: Effective for 2024 payments, the threshold for 1099-K REPORTING will be a $600 threshold.
-2022 and 2023 will be transitional years and will follow the "old" rules.
+Editor's Note: Effective for 2024 payments, the threshold for 1099-K REPORTING will be $5,000 in 2024, $2,500 in 2025, and $600 in 2026 and after.
+2022 and 2023 will be transitional years and will follow the 'old' rules.
 IRS has a March 12, 2024 webinar on YouTube titled Form 1099-K Third Party Payment Network Transactions you may want to watch.

 3. If you hire ICs, you want to be up on your independent contractor rules.
 A good place to start was the IRS webcast on 1099 MISC Filing requirements at www.irsvideos.gov.
 However, this portal has been shut down and the IRS now uses IRS YouTube to post its webinars.
 It's very unfortunate as they don't seem to be converting the old webinars to the new platform so a lot of good information is gone.